 - Soc 273C Comparative Historical Methods (Riley)

-- Soc 280Q Economic and Society (Fourcade, Fligstein)
+- Soc 280Q Economy and Society (Fourcade, Fligstein)

 - Soc 290 The Political Economy of Digitality (Fourcade)

-- His 280 Seminar on Economic History (Brilliant, Rosenthal)
+- His 280 Seminar on Economic History (Jackson, Brilliant, Rosenthal)

 - Econ 210A Introduction to Economic History (DeLong, Eichengreen, C. Romer)

 - Econ 260A Comparative Economics (Roland)

 - Geog 215 Seminar in Comparative and International Development (Hsing)